Diwali is the five-day Festival of Lights, celebrated by millions of Hindus, Sikhs and Jains across the world.

 Houses, shops and public places are decorated with small oil lamps called diyas.
 People also enjoy fireworks and sweets too, so it's really popular with children.

 Each religion marks different historical events and stories.

 Hindus celebrate the return of deities Rama and Sita to Ayodhya after their 14-year exile.
 They also celebrate the day Mother Goddess Durga destroyed a demon called Mahisha.

-The founder of Janism is Lord Mahavira.
-During Diwali, Jains celebrate the moment he reached a state called Moksha (Nirvana, or eternal bliss).
+The founder of Jainism is Lord Mahavira.
+During Diwali, Jains celebrate the moment he reached a state called Moksha (nirvana, or eternal bliss).

-- Countless lights and oil lamps are lit on the streets and in houses
+- Many lights and oil lamps are lit on the streets and in houses

-- People visit their relations and have feasts
+- People visit their relatives and have feasts

 - Fireworks and festivities are an essential part of the occasion

 - Lakshmi, the Hindu goddess of wealth, is worshipped as the bringer of blessings for the new year